Is Breeding Dogs Bad? Good vs. Bad BreedersMay 22, 2019

 There should never be any secrets if you are working with a top-notch breeder.

 “The amount of homeless dogs in shelters is huge, but good, responsible breeders aren’t adding to the problem.
 Unethical puppy mill and cat factory breeders do add to pet overpopulation though.
 And California is putting a foot down.”
-This was a quote from a California newspaper after making big law changes in their state.
+This was a quote from a California newspaper after making significant changes to the laws around puppy sales in the state.

 Bad Breeding Practices

-Puppy mill breeding is done under very poor conditions, and is frankly quite the opposite of how responsible breeders are.
-The dogs are bred every heat cycle no matter what their condition is.
+Puppy mill breeding is done under very poor conditions, and is considered abuse in most (if not all) states.
+This is completely different from how responsible breeders treat their breeding females and males.
+Puppy-mill dogs are bred every heat cycle no matter what condition they are in.
 They do not receive adequate veterinary care, sanitation, housing, nutrition or even socialization.
-Their kennels are small and cramped, and their eliminations are not cleaned up.
-Some of the female dogs canine teeth are removed so they cannot fight off being bred.
+Their kennels are small and cramped, and their eliminations are not regularly cleaned, or not cleaned frequently enough.
+In some cases the female dogs’ canine teeth are removed so they cannot fight off being bred.
 They often develop illnesses that are not addressed and/or treated.
 A few of these illnesses are: hip dysplasia along with other joint problems, renal disease, heart disease, anemia, and diabetes.
 The puppies may also get diseases from unsanitary living conditions such as kennel cough which could lead to aspiration pneumonia, parvovirus, and other diseases that can lead to death.
 Not only are the mothers forced to keep producing puppies, they are also commonly in pain from a disease that could have been prevented or managed.
-Examples of how overbred these dogs are breeds such as the Bull Terrier, the Boxer, and the German Shepherd and how they have changed over the past 100 years.

 So how do I tell a good breeder from a puppy mill?